sgarciav/sergiogarciavergara.com/_posts/2024-12-01-blender-for-beginners.markdown

   * `G`: Grab
   * `R`: Rotate
   * `S`: Scale
+  * (Right-click to cancel move/rotation.
+Left-click to confirm.)
 * `H`: Hide a selected object while in "Object Mode".
 * `Z`: Choose how to view your world (e.g., wireframe vs original).
 * `Keypad 0`: Camera mode: view the scene from the camera's perspective.